Diosdado Cabello: Television program

 arrangements of two human rights defenders in his program and how he routinely shows state monitoring of people that may disagree with the government.

 Personal life

 His wife, Marleny Contreras, was elected as a member of the National Assembly until she became minister of tourism in 2015.
 Cabello’s sister, Glenna, is a political scientist and was Counsellor of the Venezuelan Permanent Mission to the United Nations.
 His brother, José David, previously minister of infrastructure, is in charge of the nation’s taxes as head of SENIAT, Venezuela’s revenue service.
 Now José David is also minister of Industries.

-On 9 July 2020, Cabello tested positive for COVID-19, during the pandemic in Venezuela.